Handling Depression Without Drugs

 For decades, nutritional experts have stated that certain nutritional deficiencies can contribute to depression.
 Therefore, as soon as a recovering addict arrives at a Narconon center to start withdrawing from their drug of choice, they are given abundant nutritional supplements repetitively throughout their waking hours.
 The supplementation of vitamin B complex, vitamin C, calcium, and magnesium, in particular, assist each person going through withdrawal.

 Of course, there’s far more assistance given during withdrawal than just nutrition.
-Those going through withdrawal are kept busy with interaction with staff in the form of physical assists and light re-orientation exercises that help each person relax and leave the bad experiences of addiction far behind.
-Light practice of communication skills help each person begin to relate to the people around them rather than thinking constantly about the anguish of the past or apprehensions about the future.
+Those going through withdrawal are assisted by the staff with procedures to lessen the pain and discomfort of withdrawal and with techniques which help to re-orient their attention to the present and away from past unpleasant experiences.
+Communication drills also are used to help each person begin to relate to the people around them rather than focusing on the anguish of the past or apprehensions about the future.

 By the time a person is stably through withdrawal and ready to start the real process of building a drug-free life, it is customary for recovering addicts in the Narconon drug recovery program to have brighter and positive outlooks on their chances for recovery.

 As the Narconon program progresses for each person, she will discover more ways to build a drug-free life that she can look forward to after graduation.
 There is a thorough detoxification program that uses more nutrition, moderate exercise and time spent in a low-heat sauna to flush drug residues out of the body.
 Once these toxic residues are gone, it’s very common for recovering addicts to achieve brighter outlooks on life and a greater ability to think clearly.

 There is also a thorough counseling segment to the program that enables each recovering person to recover his ability to perceive the environment as he once did, without the haze of drugs.
 This counseling helps each person leave the addictive mindset behind and get ready to repairing relationships and start setting goals for a sober future.